avl/multi_iterate_mut/README.md

-# Low-overhead parallelisation in games
+# Low-overhead Parallelisation in Games

 This blog post and git repo (https://github.com/avl/multi_iterate_mut) describes my search for a way to parallelize simulation of cars, intersections and roads in a computer game project.